 City of Leipzig, Germany

-Leipzig is one of the most dynamic cities in the heart of Germany with more than 570,000 inhabitants (2016).
-After years of population decline and an above-average unemployment rate, Leipzig started to regain popularity during the last years and is successfully turning from a post-industrial into a modern, knowledge-based economy.
+Leipzig is one of the most dynamic cities in the heart of Germany with about 600,000 inhabitants (2019).
+After years of population decline and an above-average unemployment rate, Leipzig started to regain popularity during the past decade and is successfully turning from a post-industrial into a modern, knowledge-based economy.
+The adequate reaction to the city’s fast-growing population – in the face of limited financial resources – is one of the biggest challenges the City of Leipzig is facing today.
+Smart and integrated solutions are crucial in order to master these challenges of a growing city.

-Leipzig as Follower City actively participates in the activities of Triangulum and benefits from the experiences existing and emerging during the implementation processes in the Lighthouse Cities.
-The cooperation between the Follower Cities provides additional support and allows for direct knowledge exchange.
-The main focus is to establish a real integrated approach (powered by the development of the Smart City Implementation Strategy), a stronger recognition of the use of renewable energy resources as well as a rethinking of multimodal traffic/logistic/ICT system solutions.
+Leipzig as Follower City actively participated in the activities of Triangulum and benefited from the experiences existing and emerging during the implementation processes in the Lighthouse Cities.
+The cooperation between the Follower Cities provided additional support and allowed for direct knowledge exchange.

 City of Leipzig